UCSDAutonomousVehicles2021Team1/autonomous_navigation_light_sensitivity/README.md

 # autonomous_navigation_light_sensitivity

-Evaluation of Intel Realsense D455 camera's sensitivity to light.
+Evaluation of Intel Realsense D455 Depth camera's sensitivity to light.
 Focuses on the tuning work of camera configuration settings with ROS rqt plugin by using SSIM and MSE as a metric to find the best parameter combination that displays high structural similarity to the image under default setting conditions (non-bright).

 To run the repository, run ```python run.py test```